trezz/ctxwire/README.md

 `ctxwire` is a Go package for propagating context values between HTTP requests and responses using HTTP headers.
 It simplifies passing metadata like tracing IDs, user info, or logs across services in a distributed system.

-It is a simpler alternative to OpenTelemetry.
+It is a simpler alternative to OpenTelemetry supporting back propagation of context values from upstream services to downstream ones.

 ## Features